ggcarrots/django-carrots/source/python_quickstart.rst

     Your BMI is equal: 21.387755102040817 (normal weight)

-Well, almost….We still have too many digits.
+Well, almost... .We still have too many digits.
 We would also have a problem if we wanted to generate such a string and save with a name, because we use :func:`print` to separate the elements.
 Fortunately, there is a better way: